8/9/2021 6:38:47 PM

 I feel fortunate that, for two months every summer, my world revolves around the river and the whales, and the Beluga Boat becomes my second home.

-When the Beluga Bits project started in 2016, the main goal was to find out if the same whales were returning to the estuary every year.
-It wasn’t long before the research team, led by Dr. Stephen Peterson, realized there was a lot more we could learn about the belugas through this method of data accumulation.
-Researchers now collect information on the social behavior and structure of the pods, wounds, the healing process, threats, and the overall health of the beluga population.
+When the Beluga Bits project started in 2016, a main goal was to find out if the same whales were returning to the estuary every year.
+It wasn’t long before the research team, led by Dr. Stephen Petersen at the Assiniboine Park Zoo, realized there was a lot more we could learn about the belugas through this method of data accumulation.
+With the support of volunteers, student researchers, and new machine learning methods, researchers can now collect more robust information on mothers and calves, the social behavior and structure of the pods, wounds and their healing process, the overall health of the beluga population, and other aspects of the river’s ecology.
+One of the exciting findings from this project so far has been photo evidence of two new jellyfish species in the estuary- the melon comb jellyfish and common northern comb jellyfish (not previously documented within Hudson Bay).

 First Polar Bears

-It is now early August, midway through the beluga season. and my eyes are no longer solely fixed on the water.
+It is now early August, the middle of the beluga season, and now that the boat is up and running my eyes are no longer solely fixed on the water.
 Each summer as the sea ice in Hudson Bay diminishes, eventually melting entirely, the polar bears who had spent their winter on the ice hunting for seals now find themselves forced to shore, where they will wait patiently until the fall when the bay freezes again.
 During this time, it becomes common to see the bears roaming the shorelines, sleeping among the rocks, or taking a swim in an attempt to cool off in the summer heat.

 The time spent on shore between the ice break-up in summer and freeze-up in the fall is a fasting period for the bears.
-The ice-free period now lasts, on average, three weeks longer than it did in the 1980’s!
+The ice-free period now lasts, on average, three to four weeks longer than it did in the 1980s.
 While fasting, the bears will lose around one kilogram of body weight per day.
 It is safe to say the bears are hungry and have a lot of time to kill while they wait.
 These facts, combined with the natural curiosity of polar bears, often leads them to the town of Churchill where every once in a while, a bear will go unnoticed, slipping into the town limits.
-This happened for the first time this summer when a large bear was spotted on someone’s front door step.
-Luckily no one was injured and the bear was escorted out of town unharmed.
-The incident was a stern reminder of the need to be ever-vigilant even when going about your daily routine—something I never thought I would have to concern myself with growing up in southern Alberta.
+This year the first polar bear was spotted near town on June 25th, and we’ve been seeing a few bears every now and again since then.
+There haven’t been any exciting encounters in town so far (that I’ve heard of), but we have had some nice sightings from the Beluga Boat.
+Just this week I saw a mother polar bear and cub walking along the rocky shoreline while getting dive-bombed by Arctic terns (coastal birds) attempting to protect their nests on the ground.
+The terns would call loudly and harass the family as they lumbered through the rocks.
+It was quite the sight to see.

 The brief summer and hundreds of hours spent on the Beluga Boat each year is something I will look forward to as long as I can call Churchill home.
 It’s safe to say beluga whales and polar bears are a part of my life now, and my only regret is this wasn’t the case sooner.
 The whales, the bears, the town, and the people make this a truly amazing place to live or to visit—and it's one we’re committed to preserving for future generations.